NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-jobhunt`: Fixed that the sender didn't receive a copy of the email.
 * `smos-jobhunt`: Made the default waiting threshold 3 weeks.
 * `smos-query`: The `tags` command now hides the archive by default.
+* `smos-query`: Sped up the work report generation slightly by using difference lists.